EENI Global Business School

 Foreign Trade and Business in China

-Confucianism aims to help the development of human beings, does not seek the salvation as in other faiths, but seeks the order, the wisdom, and the knowledge.
+Confucianism objectives to help the development of human beings, does not seek salvation as in other faiths, but seeks order, wisdom, and knowledge.

 Zhang Ruimin, Confucian Chinese Businessman, China

-Although the religion of the Chinese communist regime is officially atheist and the Constitution guarantees freedom of religion, the Chinese people practice different faiths (Confucianism, Taoism, Buddhism, Islam, Shamanism).
-However, Confucianism, despite not being a formal religion in China; it is intensively practiced in China and has influences on a very remarkable way in their culture and the form of negotiation of the Chinese people.
+Although religion of Chinese communist regime is officially atheist and the Constitution guarantees freedom of religion, Chinese people practice different faiths (Confucianism, Taoism, Buddhism, Islam, Shamanism).
+However, Confucianism, despite not being a formal religion in China; it is intensively practiced in China and has influences on a very outstanding way in their culture and the form of negotiation of Chinese people.

-The influence of Confucianism on the countries of the Sinic Civilization influence is somehow equivalent to the influence of the Greek philosophy and Christianity on the West.
+The influence of Confucianism on countries of Sinic Civilization influence is somehow equivalent to the influence of the Greek philosophy and Christianity on the West.

 Confucianism has significant influence in Leo Tolstoy.